rootwork/salsa-clave/README.md

 * Add semantic classes to storefront items and their elements to make it easier to style their display.

+* Add classes to storefront pages, item details and checkout pages, which otherwise can't be targeted.

 * Automatically set the page &lt;title&gt; element to match the contents of the first &lt;h1&gt; element, if one exists.